soumitradev/HPCWiki/docs/faq/misc.md

 > The authors gratefully acknowledge the computing time provided on the high performance computing facility, Sharanga, at the Birla Institute of Technology and Science - Pilani, Hyderabad Campus.

+### I am a student of the institute.
+Can I contribute to the HPC facility?
+Yes, you can contribute to the HPC facility.
+Please contact us at [hpc@hyderabad.bits-pilani.ac.in](mailto:hpc@hyderabad.bits-pilani.ac.in).

 ### Is HyperThreading enabled on the compute nodes?

 `HyperThreading`, also known as `Simultaneous multithreading` by AMD is disabled on the compute nodes as we observed several performance regressions and compatibility issues.